MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-identity-access-management.md

 Azure Arc-enabled SQL Managed Instance access controls are fully independent of underlying [Azure Arc-enabled Kubernetes access controls](/azure/azure-arc/kubernetes/azure-rbac).
 It is important to make few design decisions to administer Arc-enabled SQL Managed Instance and provide access to consumer applications and end users.

-- Consider between AD authentication vs SQL authentication depending on the consumer application or service capabilities to use one of these authentication types.
-As not all consumers applications support AD authentication, review your organization security policies for allowed authentication types and enforce additional security controls necessary when using SQL authentication.
+- Consider between AD authentication vs SQL depending on the consumer application or service capabilities to use one of these authentication types.
+As not all consumer applications support AD authentication, review your organization security policies for allowed authentication types and enforce additional security controls necessary when using SQL authentication.

-- When cloud native services need to connect to Arc-enabled SQL Managed Instance databases for Data Analytics for extracting and ingesting data into data analytics services, consider using self-hosted runtime virtual or physical machines on-premises that are AD joined over SQL authentication to connect to Arc-enabled SQL Managed Instance.
+- When cloud native services need to authenticated and connect to Arc-enabled SQL MI databases for Data Analytics for extracting and ingesting data into data analytics services, consider using self-hosted runtime virtual or physical machines on-premises that are AD joined over SQL to authenticate and connect to Arc-enabled SQL Managed Instance.

 ## Design recommendations